NWhite12/task_scheduling_app/readme.md

 >   * [Acknowledgements](#Acknowledgements)

 ## Requirements
-The following are a list of technology's and knowledge that will be referenced during the development of this software.
+The following are a list of technologies that will be referenced during the development of this software.

 - [Kotlin](https://kotlinlang.org/)
     - The programming language that handles the logic of the app
 - [jdk 8](https://www.oracle.com/java/technologies/javase-jdk8-downloads.html)
-    - The run time environment that executes the app. **Note:** jdk 8 is needed because of the tornado fx library needing of java FX which supports jdk 8.
+    - The run time environment that executes the app. **Note:** jdk 8 is needed because the tornado fx library needs java FX which needs jdk 8.
 - [TornadoFX](https://tornadofx.io/)
-    - The GUI library in which the GUI is made from
+    - The GUI library we use for the GUI.
 - [hibernate](https://hibernate.org/)
-    - A tool that map's our java class models into models for the DBMS
+    - A tool that maps our java class models into models for the DBMS
 - [Maven](https://maven.apache.org/)
-    - The Tool that builds the app and makes sure all the dependence's are there.
+    - The tool that builds the app and makes sure all the dependencies are there.
 - [PG admin](https://www.pgadmin.org/)
-    - This allows you to view the database outside of the app to make sure data is save/read correctly.
+    - This allows you to view the database directly to make sure data is saved/read correctly.

 ## Installation

 ### Recommendations
-We suggest using the windows 10 environment to run/ build this app.
+We suggest using the Windows 10 environment to run/ build this app.
 We also suggest using the [Intellij IDE](https://www.jetbrains.com/idea/), as it makes dealing with the multiple technologies much easer.

 **Note:** The app has not been tested on older versions of windows or any Unix based system.
-So we do not grantee it will work.
+So we do not guarantee it will work.

 ### Kotlin